waimea-zslatham/level-2-programming-assessment/docs/test-plan.md

 ## Sit down, stay standing

-I want user to have a choice that once they have received a good score that they like they can chose to sit down or keep standing. lp
+I want user to have a choice that once they have received a good score that they like they can choose to stop or keep going.

 ### Test Data To Use

-I will run code that has a letter you click to sit down and stop receiving points
+I will run code that has a word you type to stop receiving points

 ### Expected Test Result

-The scores will be gone from round 1 if the number specific comes up.
-If they sit down they keep their points but if the number comes up they lose their points from the entire game.
+The scores will be gone from the rolls leading up to it.
+If they stop because they are happy with their points they keep their points but if the number comes up they lose their points from the entire game.

 ---

-## 1
+## Winner

-I want the generator to generate a number that when received will make the user lose all their points.
+I want the game at the end to display who the winner is and how many points they got to win

 ### Test Data To Use

-I will run code that when the certain number is generated it erases all points built up from the first round.
+I will run code that when the game is finished the winner has there name displayed with their points and the game will end.

 ### Expected Test Result

-The scores will be gone from round 1 if the number comes up.
-If the number 1 comes up first round well they have none to lose
+The name and winner to come up with the final score

 ---